 Swissbeatbox.com is the world's largest beatbox platform.
 They kindly allowed access to archived beatbox battles for the audio tracks on "beat".
 Audio was edited and rearranged from artists Markooz and SIDFX.

-James is a working-class dad in Newark, DE and is sort of a quiet creative powerhouse.
+James is a childhood friend from Newark, DE, and is sort of a quiet creative powerhouse.
 His talent for music would rival any classically trained musician.
 His talent for singing would not.
 James helped out with camera on the installation loop "You're It!" and is an excellent idea man as concepts begin to evolve.

 Dylan is a long-time good friend, critic, and unconditional supporter.
 He is often the voice of reason when my ambition gets carried away and always offers an intelligent, objective critique.
 Dylan has been a restaurant manager in Austin, Las Vegas, Disney Springs, and is currently back east in Washington, D.C.